ujjwalguptaofficial/jsstore.docs/content/tutorial/middleware.md

 ---
 Title: "Middleware"
 Keywords: "middleware, plugin, indexeddb, jsstore"
-Description: "Middleware can be used to modify queries"
+Description: "Middleware can be used to modify queries or result"
 ---

 Middleware is a function which has access to request query, result.They are called for each request in the same order as defined.